jfluhler/PQCCN-strongswan/Writerside/topics/Quick-Setup-Guide.md

    > If you are using a virtual env for python. be certain to enter that environment before installing modules.

 ***You did it!
 The required resources are now installed!***

+The [Data-Collection](Data-Collection.md) Page will guide you through the next steps to begin collecting data.